jarnix/ledclock/README.md

 The wiring may depend on the led strip that you chose.
 The [tutorial at Adafruit](https://learn.adafruit.com/adafruit-neopixel-uberguide/basic-connections) is good enough.

+You will need a 1000 µF capacitor and a 470 ohm resistor.

 <img src="photos/leds_Wiring-Diagram.png">

 # First test of the led strip connected to the Arduino

-To check your wiring, use the arduino code located in the arduino/v0 folder.
+## Installation of the NeoPixel library

-Be sure to download the library for the Arduino here:
+Please download the library for the Arduino for talking to the led strip here:
 [Arduino Library Installation](https://learn.adafruit.com/adafruit-neopixel-uberguide/arduino-library-installation)

-## Installation of the NeoPixel library
 Recent versions of the Arduino IDE (1.6.2 and later) make library installation super easy via the Library Manager interface.
 From the Sketch menu, > Include Library > Manage Libraries...
 In the text input box type in "NeoPixel".
 Look for "Adafruit NeoPixel by Adafruit" and select the latest version by clicking on the dropbox menu next to the Install button.
 Then click on the Install button.
 After it's installed, you can click the "close" button.

 <img src="photos/leds_arduino-library-manager.png">

+## Upload of the code

+To check your wiring, we will use the example Arduino code located in the arduino/v0 folder.

+Open the file arduino/v0/v0.ino with your Arduino IDE.

-Upload the v0.ino to your Arduino connected to an usb port of your computer.
+Upload the code to your Arduino connected to an usb port of your computer.

 ## Test